gitlabhq/gitlabhq/doc/release/monthly.md

 Xth: (2 working days before the 22nd)

-- [ ] Check that everyone is mentioned on the blog post (the reviewer should have done this one working day ago)
+- [ ] Check that everyone is mentioned on the blog post using `@all` (the reviewer should have done this one working day ago)
 - [ ] Check that MVP is added to the mvp page (source/mvp/index.html in www-gitlab-com)

 Xth: (1 working day before the 22nd)